codymj/celestia/README.md

 | lat       | latitude (north)  |
 | lon       | longitude (west)  |

-### Transit
+### Transit (J_transit)

-Transit of a celestial body is the moment at which the body passes through the celestial meridian and is highest in the sky.
+Transit (J_transit) of a celestial body is the moment at which the body passes through the celestial meridian and is highest in the sky.
 The hour angle of the body is then 0.

 | parameter | description       |
 |-----------|-------------------|